michaelcall/Riviera-Maya-Mexico/Index.md

 -> passportstatus.state.gov. this site can be use to check passport progress.

+## Activities

+-> Snorkeling.
+Cozmel and el cielo.
+Find the tour that has the best boat for kids.

+-> kite lessong

+-> cenotes

+-> beach swimming

 ## Cenotes

 -> Gran Cenote. (*3.1 miles from telumn*).
 Popular spots to snorkel.
 Pretty big, stairs, wood desk, park, shade, under water cave, looks good for kids.